BitcoinDesign/Guide/guide/case-studies/savings-account.md

     - file: recovery/complete
       alt:
       caption: A confirmation that the recovery is complete and the new wallet is ready for use.
+images_recovery_cloud:
+    - file: recovery/options-cloud
+      alt:
+      caption: The user has lost access to their cloud storage.
+    - file: recovery/options-cloud-step-1
+      alt:
+      caption: Several options for key backup are available.
+    - file: recovery/options-cloud-step-2
+      alt:
+      caption: The followinng steps depend on the user choice of backup method.
 images_limits:
     - file: limits/settings
       alt: